alepoptosis/alepoptosis.github.io/_posts/2019-09-18-w38_makeover_monday.md

 ### What works with this chart?

-- ...
-Not much.
+- ... **Not much**.
 It is a good idea to show the top two actions for each goal and the durations that people proposed for them, but that is pretty much it.

 ### What doesn't work with this chart?

-- The filtering system is slow and it is difficult to isolate a specific group of voters.
-Also, there is no overview of the votes, which means that anyone interested in the top goals/suggestions for a group would have to individually go look for the change in results for each of the 17 goals;
+- The **filtering system is slow** and it is difficult to isolate a specific group of voters.
+Also, there is **no overview of the votes**, which means that anyone interested in the top goals/suggestions for a group would have to individually go look for the change in results for each of the 17 goals;
-- Navigating the other proposed actions is difficult as they are represented as a table instead of a list, so the viewer has to hover over each block to read the results;
+- Navigating the other proposed actions is difficult as they are represented as a **table instead of a list**, so the viewer has to hover over each block to read the results;
-- Overall, this visualisation is better suited for someone who is going to work with the data and wants to study it through something other than a table, but otherwise it struggles to communicate content effectively as it is.
+- Overall, this visualisation is better suited for someone who is going to work with the data and wants to study it through something other than a table, but otherwise **it struggles to communicate content effectively** as it is.

 ### How can it be improved?